Managing a Project

 The AEC must be consulted from the planning stages for any new facilities or renovations of existing facilities.

 Non-compliance occurs when one of the following happens:

-- Animal cruelty, neglect, providing false or misleading information to inspectors, the AEC, the AWO or their delegates, modifying or changing documentation to hide actions or problems, using inappropriate methods of euthanasia, carrying out painful procedures without adequate anaesthesia, carrying out procedures on animals that are illegal under other Acts of parliament
+- Animal cruelty, neglect, providing false or misleading information to inspectors, the AEC, the AWO or their delegates, modifying or changing documentation to hide actions or problems, using inappropriate methods of euthanasia, carrying out painful procedures without adequate anesthesia, carrying out procedures on animals that are illegal under other Acts of parliament.

 If a non-compliance comes to the attention of the AEC, it will be thoroughly investigated according to established procedures and according to procedural fairness an natural justice.
 If it is proven that non-compliance has occurred the AEC will make a decision on what action needs to be taken, but this could include:

-- Official reprimand or the issue of a warning to personnel
+- An official reprimand or the issue of a warning to personnel.

-- Withdrawal of funding and may affect ability to secure future funding
+- Withdrawal of funding and may affect the ability to secure future funding.

 Self-reporting Inadvertent Non-compliance

 If you think you may have inadvertently done something that could constitute non-compliance notify the AEC as soon as possible.
 Self-reporting inadvertent instances are generally seen more favourably by the AEC, than cases uncovered by other means.